MagaliDrumare/Innovation-from-Blokchain-to-IOTA-and-BlockDAGs/README.md

 ->You sign the transaction with a private key creating the hash of the transaction.

 -step 2 : Tip selection
-->Use Markov chain Monte Carlo algorythm to randomly point towards two unconfirmed transactions (branch transaction, trunk transaction) that you have to validate before your transaction is validated.
+->Use Markov chain Monte Carlo algorithm to randomly point towards two unconfirmed transactions (branch transaction, trunk transaction) that you have to validate before your transaction is validated.